williamswalsh/grokking_algorithms_book/README_chpt_5.md

 </pre>
 - The lower bound is 0 - the array is empty.
 - The upper bound is not 1 - which would mean that the array is full.
-- The upper bound can be greater than 1.
+- The upper bound can be greater than 1, only for Multi-map data structures.
-  If the Load factor is 2 it means that there are twice as many elements stored in hash table as there are in the underlying array.
-This can only happen if Linked Lists are pointed at from the hash table values.
-Each value in array could have a linked list with 2 values.
+  - If the Load factor is 2 it means that there are twice as many elements stored in hash table as there  are in the underlying array.
+  - This can only happen if Linked Lists are pointed at from the hash table values.
+  - Each value in array could have a linked list with 2 values.
 - If the load factor is 0.7 - then the underlying array should be increased.
   Normally this is achieved by doubling the size of the underlying array.
 - Keeping the load factor below 0.7, helps to decrease the probability of a collision.